-PLACES is an exciting collaborative venture between school along the Wai'anae Coast of Oahu, Hawaii, the University of Hawaiʻi at Mānoaʻs Office of Student Equity, Excellence & Diversity (SEED), and the local community of Wai'anae and Oahu.
-The project is funded through the Department of Education, Native Hawaiian Education Program.
+PLACES is an exciting collaborative venture among schools along the Wai'anae Coast of Oʻahu, the University of Hawaiʻi at Mānoaʻs Office of Student Equity, Excellence & Diversity (SEED), and our local Wai'anae community.

-PLACES supports the planning and implementation of Place-based, Cultural Projects (PBCP) for the children in Wai'anae schools.
-These projects provide opportunities for children to engage with community and develop habits of social activism and environmental stewardship while they simultaneously develop the skills and strategies outlined in Hawaii's Content and Performance Standards and The Common Core Standards.
+PLACES supports teachers and the community in the planning and implementation of Place-Based Cultural Projects (PBCP) for students in Wai'anae schools.
+These projects provide authentic opportunities for children to engage with the community and develop habits of social activism and environmental stewardship.
+PLACES leverages a wide range of community resources, including cultural, agriculture, the arts, natural resource development, and higher education.